-Our Commodities business segment provides waste management solutions, treatment, recovery and recycling of industrial waste, electronic waste, and lithium-ion batteries for the electric vehicle industry.
+Our Commodities business segment provides waste management solutions, treatment, recovery, and recycling of industrial waste, electronic waste, and lithium-ion batteries for the electric vehicle industry.

 With a continual focus on improving our process and technology to make recycling both convenient and affordable, we are focused on ensuring waste is recycled and integrated back into the supply chain, where it belongs.

-- end-of-life battery modules generated from scraped electric vehicles.
 Additional steps are required for end-of-life batteries at recycling facilities, where they undergo testing, discharging, and disassembly.

 The waste batteries are then subjected to a shredding process, followed by the separation of electrode active material and current collector foil.
-This process yields multiple material fractions including "black mass", which is a powder form containing valuable materials such as nickel, cobalt, lithium, and graphite.
+This process yields multiple material fractions including “black mass”, which is in a powder form containing valuable materials such as nickel, cobalt, lithium, and graphite.

-Currently, this “black mass” is used as a feedstock by our downstream customers for two processing purposes: (i) hydrometallurgical processing which involves in treating the screened “black mass” extensively with acids to dissolve metals, and (ii) pyrometallurgical processing which involves smelting batteries in a furnace to recover cobalt, nickel, and copper in the form of alloys.
+Currently, this “black mass” is used as a feedstock by our downstream customers for two processing purposes: (i) hydrometallurgical processing which involves treating the screened “black mass” extensively with acids to dissolve metals, and (ii) pyrometallurgical processing which involves smelting batteries in a furnace to recover cobalt, nickel, and copper in the form of alloys.

 ACCREDITATIONS